kelvinn44/FED-Assignment-2/README.md

    3. If you were at the Sign Up form, and want to go back to the Sign In form, click "SIGN IN?".
    4. After Signing in or Signing up, the website will show a successful or unsuccessful alert respectively.
 If unsucessful, it will ask you to try again.
 If successful, it will redirect you to a 8 second preloader to the Home page.
    5. After that you'll see the blue "Sign In" button text and colour change to "Log out" and red, respectively.
-   6. When you click on the "Log Out" button, it will show you a successful log out alert and change back to the "Sign In" text and colour.
+   6. When you click on the red "Log Out" button, it will show you a successful log out alert and change back to the blue "Sign In" button.
 And when you click it, it will bring you to the Sign In - Sign Up page again.
 2. Card matching game
    1. Click on the game tab in the navigation bar.
    2. You will see twelve cards and when clicked on, it will display a image of a product sold in our store and to win the game you need to click and match the cards to the same product.